MedTach

 • Caretaker How To Use

-• TempTraq Body Temperature Patch >
+• TempTraq Real-Time Fever Detection Patch

-• Bittium Cardiac Monitoring >
+• Bittium Faros ECG Cardiac Holter >

 • Faros Waterproof ECG